Trends

 Do you find life expensive in Canada compared to your home country?

 No, not really.
 Argentina was very expensive when we left, back in 2000.
-I find dairy (especially cheese) and beef expensive compared to home, but on the other hand, chicken and pork is much cheaper… Rentals are higher, but salaries are too.
+I find dairy (especially cheese) and beef expensive compared to home, but on the other hand, chicken and pork are much cheaper… Rentals are higher, but salaries are too.
 You can save here, and plan for your future.

 Why did you apply for Canadian citizenship?

-We all became Canadian citizens in May 2005, and to us it was a way to express our appreciation and gratitude to this beautiful country for all it has given to us.
+We all became Canadian citizens in May 2005, and to us, it was a way to express our appreciation and gratitude to this beautiful country for all it has given to us.
 It’s more about being able to vote and work for the government, it’s about having that wonderful sense of belonging.
 We don’t forget about our roots, we’re still Argentines.
 But we are Canadian too, and we are very happy and proud of it.

 What advice would you give to someone interested in immigrating to Canada?

 Do your homework!
-Read a lot, go to official websites and immigration forums.
-Choose carefully where you’re planning to live, and based that decision not only on which areas are better for your job industry, but also on how safe the city is, the alternatives it gives to your kids (i.e. Universities, colleges), the type of community (Do you like bigger or smaller cities?
+Read a lot, and go to official websites and immigration forums.
+Choose carefully where you’re planning to live, and base that decision not only on which areas are better for your job industry, but also on how safe the city is, the alternatives it gives to your kids (i.e. Universities, colleges), the type of community (Do you like bigger or smaller cities?
 Are you comfortable living in a big, cosmopolitan city like Toronto, or would you prefer the peace and quiet of Waterloo or Kelowna?
 What do you prefer, mountains, prairie, sea?).

 Don’t idealize things!
-I always say “don’t assume that you’re going to land in Toronto and find the Prime Minister waiting for you, with the key to your car, the deed to your new house and the job offer for you to sign”.
-Everything takes its time, and you have to be prepared to wait for sometime until you can get back on track.
-Don’t get discouraged if things don’t go your way at first, and if you think you made a mistake by moving to Canada, there’s no shame in accepting it and going back to your country of origin — or somewhere else.
+I always say “Don’t assume that you’re going to land in Toronto and find the Prime Minister waiting for you, with the key to your car, the deed to your new house and the job offer for you to sign”.
+Everything takes its time, and you have to be prepared to wait for some time until you can get back on track.
+Don’t get discouraged if things don’t go your way at first, and if you think you made a mistake by moving to Canada, there’s no shame in accepting it and going back to your country of origin—or somewhere else.

 Immigration is not for everybody.